The nervous system and the subconscious mind

 The encouraging thing is that the brain and body are capable of change throughout life.
 With the right support and guidance, new patterns of safety, regulation, emotional flexibility and self-trust can begin to develop.

-My work integrates Cognitive Hypnotherapy, nervous system education, somatic approaches, TRE (Tension & Trauma Releasing Exercises), Buteyko Breathing and mind-body awareness practices to support this process.
+My work integrates Cognitive Hypnotherapy, pain neuroscience education, somatic work, TRE (Tension & Trauma Release Exercises), Buteyko Breathing and other mind-body awareness practices to support this process.

 Rather than simply managing symptoms on the surface, we go upstream, to work with the deeper patterns that may be maintaining anxiety, stress, chronic pain, emotional overwhelm or nervous system dysregulation.